mzdun/blog/_posts/2016-04-28-inheritance-in-cxx.md

 ---
 layout: post
 title: Inheritance in C++
-category: c++ fundamentals
+category: C++ Fundamentals
 tags: ["c++", "fundamentals", "black magic"]
 ---

-This article explains the issues of object layout in C++ and consequence of casting between types.
+This article explains the issues of object layout in C++ and consequence of casting between types.<!-- more --> I wanted to write text explaining thunks since late naughts, maybe 2010, but only after I was severely bitten by the `reinterpret_cast` in a large project I was part of in 2013, I knew, what this text will be about: `reinterpret_cast` and how it gets more dangerous with every layer of inheritance in C++.
+This is version from April 2016, which I wrote for some of my then-colleagues, after the _"Object lifetime and virtual calls"_.

 ## No inheritance